Phoenix-ComputerCraft/phoenix-computercraft.github.io/drivers/modem.md

 ---

 # `modem`
 This type represents a modem peripheral.
-Modems are often used by the system in other components (such as local networking), so they may be locked by another process doing I/O.
+Modems are often used by the system in other components (such as local networking), so they may be locked by another process doing I/O. Opening channels is handled per-process, so closing a channel does not guarantee it will actually close on the real modem; however, it does guarantee the process will no longer receive events for that channel.

 ## Drivers that use this type
 * `peripheral_modem`: Implements for local modem peripherals.

 ## Metadata
 * `wireless: boolean`: Whether the modem is wireless

+## Properties
+* `remainingChannels: number`: The number of additional channels that may be opened on this modem (assuming the limit is 128)

 ## Methods
 * `open(channel: number)`: Opens a channel for use. `devlisten` must have been called on this device to receive events.